 Thames Estuary Conservation

-In the last 30 years, the Thames Estuary, UK has become one of the world's most unpolluted metropolitan tideways, but its rich variety of wildlife remains a well kept secret.
+In the last 30 years, the Thames Estuary has become one of the world's most unpolluted metropolitan tideways, but its rich variety of wildlife remains a well kept secret.

 Thames Marine Mammals

-The Thames is visited by several species of cetaceans and seals.
-ZSl conservationists are closely monitoring how these species are faring, with a little help from the public through our cetacean survey.
-We are also the first port of call when a cetacean is stranded.
+The Thames is visited by several marine mammals and we are closely monitoring them through our public marine mammal survey.
+We are also the first port of call for cetacean strandings.
+Read more

 Conserving European Eels

-ZSL has been working to conserve the eel population in the Thames for many years, monitoring the migration of eels and researching why eels have declined.
-Find out about eel monitoring
+ZSL has been working to conserve the European eel population in the Thames for over 10 years.
+Most of our research is focused on the elver migration upstream and why recruitment has declined.
+Read more

 Invasive species are one of the biggest threats to native wildlife.
-Every November, the weir at Richmond Lock is lifted to allow a portion of the river to drain naturally at low tide.
-ZSL uses this opportunity to scout the river bed for non-native species.
+Every November, the weir at Richmond Lock is lifted to expose the river bed and ZSL uses this opportunity to scout the river bed.
+Read more